luukfroling/Mechanica/content/special/ChX3_IntroSpecialRelativity.md

 </tr>
 </table>

 But there is more!
 Einstein also changed our view on the universe and on time itself.
 In the world of Newton and Galilei, people could not even think about relativity of time.
 Of course time was the same for everyone.
 There was only one time, one master clock - the same for all of us.
-It is hard coded in the Galilei Transformation:
+It is hard coded in the Galilean Transformation:

-**Galilei Transformation**
+**Galilean Transformation**

 $$\begin{split}
 t' &= t \\